-LivingWorks Education has been honoring community-based development in suicide prevention programs for over 30 years by offering suicide awareness and intervention programs to help local people work together to create and sustain suicide-safer communities.
+LivingWorks Education, the world’s largest suicide prevention training company, has been honouring community-based development in suicide prevention programmes for over 30 years by offering suicide awareness and intervention programmes to help local people work together to create and sustain suicide-safer communities.

 In acquiring an official “Suicide-Safer Community” designation, communities will be recognized for their efforts as leaders in formulating and implementing suicide prevention initiatives on a sustainable and ongoing basis over time.
 Those that seek and prepare for designation engage in an opportunity to identify their community strengths and opportunities for improvement in the area of suicide prevention.